valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

   One of the Carbon Design System packages was deprecated and has been upgraded to the new package

+* **New process links screen*

+  The process links screen (/process-links) has been updated to use Carbon design.
+The linking of forms, FormFlow and plugin actions to a process step is now unified in a single modal.
+From this same modal, process links can also be edited and unlinked.

+* **User settings / navigation bar always collapsible*

+  The right sidebar now saves the currently selected language in the database under user settings, which means that the language a user has selected will be the default when they log in with another device.
+In addition, a setting to always make the navigation bar collapsible, regardless of screen size, has been added.
+This setting is also stored in the database and thus the same on any device the user uses.

 ## Bugfixes

 The following bugs were fixed: